Gingerbread House Heaven Logo

 After chilling, lightly flour a flat surface.
 Roll a portion of the dough to ¼” thickness and use cookie cutters.
 Place on cookie sheet and bake for 8 to 10 minutes at 350 degrees.
 Cool on wire racks before decorating.

-Do you have gingerbread men recipes you love?
-Please share them.
+Do you have a gingerbread man recipe you love?
+Please share it.

 Decorating Gingerbread Men